-Asthma Australia's Asthma First Aid 2020: http://asthma.org.au/wp-content/uploads/2021/12/AAFA-First-Aid-2022-A4_CMYK_v7_Blue.pdf
+Asthma Australia's Asthma First Aid 2023: https://asthma.org.au/wp-content/uploads/2021/12/AAFA-First-Aid-2023-A3 CMYK v10 Blue.pdf

 BACKGROUND AND LEGISLATION

 BACKGROUND

 Asthma is a chronic, treatable health condition that affects approximately one in nine Australian children and is one of the most common reasons for childhood admission to hospital.
 With good asthma management, people with asthma need not restrict their daily activities.
 Community education assists in generating a better understanding of asthma within the community and minimising its impact.